vpeshin/languages/chinese.md

 It looks very similar to a window.
 Look outside and see the sun.

 昌 (chāng) - Prosperous.
-Say (曰) + sun (日).
+Say (曰) + Sun (日).

 晶 (jīng) - Sparkling.

 旦 (dàn) - Sunrise.
-Sun + one.
+Sun + One.
 The sun rising above the line of the horizon.

 早 (zǎo) - Early morning.
-Sun + ten.
+Sun + Ten.
 The first ray of morning sun shining across the horizon.

 白 (bái) - White.